 Ever wondered what it would be like to attend a college class at Penn State Behrend?
-Get a virtual front-row seat with these special lessons from Behrend faculty members.
+Get a virtual front-row seat with these special lessons from Behrend faculty members, recorded from live talks on Zoom.

 How Psychology and Computer Science Create Robots